At CakeWP, we build WordPress plugins, themes, and provide WordPress-specific development services.

 - Icons (you can insert icon anywhere)

-Building Editor Plus, I’ve already made a few other Gutenberg-related plugins that have already been mentioned.
-Editor Plus is my latest creation for Gutenberg.
+I’ve already made a few other Gutenberg-related plugins that have already been mentioned.
+Gutenberg Hub is my latest creation for Gutenberg.
 Therefore, I didn’t face any worst challenges because I am familiar with the Gutenberg API, and it was much more stable at that time than earlier.

 The worst experience was with the “Gutenberg Forms” plugin and the “Block Slider” plugin that I started developing in Gutenberg’s early days when their API was not stable later, had to re-code these plugins when they stopped working due to significant API changes/updates.